Topological Spherical T-duality -- Dimension change from higher degree $H$-flux: Twisted cohomology

 \section{Twisted cohomology}

 Our next objective is to show that there is a clear topological relation between T-dual spaces.
 Any such relation must take the background form into consideration.
-In our case we consider the twisted cohomology by the form H. \begin{definition} The \emph{twisted cohomology} of a manifold endowed with a closed odd form, $(E,H)$, is the cohomology of the operator $d^H = d + H \wedge$. \end{definition} There are two points worth of notice: \begin{itemize} \item For a form $H\in \Omega^{2m+1}(E)$, the $d^H$ is only compatible with degree modulo $2m$, therefore the $d^H$-cohomology is only $\Z_{2m}$-graded. \item The isomorphism type of the $d^H$-cohomology (and many other objects one can construct depending on $H$) depends only on the cohomology class of the form $H$, as we show in the following lemma. \end{itemize} \begin{lemma} Given two cohomologous forms $H$, $H' \in \Omega^{2m+1}(E)$, let $B$ be such that $H - H'= dB$.
+In our case we consider the twisted cohomology by the form $H$. \begin{definition} The \emph{twisted cohomology} of a manifold endowed with a closed odd-form, $(E,H)$, is the cohomology of the operator $d^H = d + H \wedge$. \end{definition} There are two points worth of notice: \begin{itemize} \item For a form $H\in \Omega^{2m+1}(E)$, the $d^H$ is only compatible with degree modulo $2m$, therefore the $d^H$-cohomology is only $\Z_{2m}$-graded. \item The isomorphism type of the $d^H$-cohomology (and many other objects one can construct depending on $H$) depends only on the cohomology class of the form $H$: \end{itemize} \begin{lemma} Given two cohomologous forms $H$, $H' \in \Omega^{2m+1}(E)$, let $B$ be such that $H - H'= dB$.
 Then the following is an isomorphism of differential complexes

 in particular these complexes have isomorphic cohomologies. \end{lemma}

 We can put Proposition \ref{prop:quasi-isomorphism} and Lemma \ref{lem:lemma5} together to find a subspace of $\Omega^\bullet(M)$ whose cohomology is quasi-isomorphic to the $d^H$-cohomology for sphere bundles.